Sarah-Bassett/260-Startup/README.md

 Simon login:
           gets userName from local storage, if not empty awaits getUser (fetch from api) -> authenticated authenticated? playcontrols: logincontrols (both seperate divs in index.html, conditionally visible

+simon websocket: need peerProxy.js that creates new ws server, can upgrade stuff and track connections, kill ones that don't ping
+          index.js has const PeerProxy from require (./peerProxy.js) class Game has socket attribute, configures WebSocket at beginning, can this.socket.send(string), wrote onopen, onclose, and onmessage events